We are often implementing hamstring rehabilitation programmes for our patients. But what if we were preventative about hamstring injuries as well?

 Why not give these hamstring bridge sliders a go?
 Make sure you maintain a neutral spine & glute tension - the idea is to slide your feet out evenly & smoothly to full range, with a slight pause in a fully contracted state (knees slightly bent) before relaxing & returning to the start point.
 This exercise can be used during hamstring rehabilitation, as well as for prevention of hamstring injury.

 Are you concerned about your hamstrings?
 Suffer from ongoing hamstring injuries?
 Worried that your previous hamstring rehabilitation has been inadequate?
-Click here to book an appointment with us

 Find more hamstring rehabilitation exercises and other useful injury tips on our Instagram feed

 Bourne, M.N., Williams, M.D., Opar, D.A., Najjar, A.A., Kerr, G.K., Shield, A.J., 2017.
 Impact of exercise selection on hamstring muscle activation.
 Br J Sports Med 51, 1021–1028.

 Dauty, M., Potiron-Josse, M., Rochcongar, P., 2003.
 Identification of previous hamstring muscle injury by isokinetic concentric and eccentric torque measurement in elite soccer player.
 Isokinetics & Exercise Science 11, 139–144.

 Gabbe, B.J., Bennell, K.L., Finch, C.F., Wajswelner, H., Orchard, J.W., 2006.
 Predictors of hamstring injury at the elite level of Australian football.
 Scandinavian Journal of Medicine & Science in Sports 16, 7–13.